Hugo Gatti: Boca Juniors

-Although Gatti was already famous prior to his arrival to Boca Juniors, it was in that club where he became legendary, and it is Boca Juniors the club he is historically most associated with.
-Gatti played a total 381 league matches and 47 Copa Libertadores matches for the Xeneizes from 1976 until his retirement in 1988.
+Although Gatti was already famous prior to his arrival at Boca Juniors, it was in that club where he became legendary, and it is Boca Juniors, the club he is historically most associated with.
+Gatti played a total of 381 league matches and 47 Copa Libertadores matches for the Xeneizes from 1976 until his retirement in 1988.
 He is the goalkeeper with the most appearances in Boca Juniors history and the second overall player behind Roberto Mouzo, who played in 396 league matches.

 His debut with Boca occurred on 15 February 1976.
 In 1976, he won the double of the Metropolitano and the Copa Libertadores.
 In the Copa Libertadores final, he saved a crucial penalty kick by Cruzeiro player Vanderlei.
 The following year, Boca won the Copa Libertadores again, and then beat Borussia Mönchengladbach in the final of the Intercontinental Cup.
 He won his third Metropolitano in 1981.

 The 1980s were a difficult time for Boca, and Gatti had periods of inactivity during those years.
 His last match was on 11 September 1988, a day in which an error by him cost him and Boca the result.
 He was made a reserve after that, and he would never play an official match again.

 On 24 January 1984, a friendly match between Boca Juniors and Gimnasia y Esgrima was played as a tribute to him.